-Mounds Bar Cake: Frost each layer with coconut cream, and top with more shredded coconut.
+Mounds Bar Cake: Frost each layer with coconut cream or Vegan Chocolate Mousse, and top with more shredded coconut.

-Black Forest Vegan Chocolate Cake: Frost with whipped coconut cream or cashew cream and cherries or cherry jam.
+Black Forest Vegan Chocolate Cake: Frost with Coconut Whipped Cream or cashew cream and cherries or cherry jam.

 Mocha Cake: Add a small spoonful of instant coffee to your favorite chocolate frosting or to my Chocolate Avocado Mousse.

 Vegan Chocolate Peanut Butter Cake: Use peanut butter in place of the oil.
 Frost with the vegan cream cheese frosting recipe from my Easy Cinnamon Rolls post, and beat a half cup of peanut butter into the frosting.